Bargor/Bargor.github.io/_posts/2020-12-18-Comparison-of-3d-math-libraries.md

 ## Martix 4x4 tests

 For matrices I tested add and multiply operations.
 From 3d math graphics library perhaps most interesting operation for us is matrix multiplication.
 After a while of thinking maybe operation like ```transpose()``` would also interesting or specialized methods for constructing projection or view matrices would also be worth testing.
 I don't know if general purpose libraries like Eigen or Blaze support that out of the box.
 Mango library doesn't support adding matrices, so this result isn't available.
-Code for tests looks lithe this:
+Code for tests looks like this:

 1. Add test: